-Resources to boost your child's wellbeing during the Covid-19 lockdown
+Resources to boost your child's wellbeing during the Covid-19 pandemic

 During the Covid-19 pandemic, we're all feeling less secure and missing our usual routines.
 But just as doing exercise improves physical health, you and your child can do activities to boost their mental health.

 These activities are based on our Skills for Life programmes.
 Use them to help your child find healthy ways to deal with their feelings and reactions to the Covid-19 situation.